 My personal interests include photography (especially architectural), music of most genres, humanism and secular ethics, and philosophy in general.
-I spend what time my full-time student status allows on advocacy for gender and sexual minority (GSM) issues, ethical and environmentally responsible electronic waste disposal, and improved career-oriented STEM education at the K-12 level, particularly for women and other underrepresented groups.
+I spend what free time I have on advocacy for gender and sexual minority (GSM) issues, ethical and environmentally responsible electronic waste disposal, and improved career-oriented STEM education at the K-12 level, particularly for women and other underrepresented groups.

 I lived my entire life in Portland, Oregon up until attending New Mexico Tech.
 I graduated from Grover Cleveland High School as the Outstanding Business Student in 2010.
 While in high school I was heavily involved in the Future Business Leaders of America (I am a two-time national skills competition champion) and the FIRST Robotics Competition (Team 1432).
 While in Portland I worked or volunteered with the Democratic Party of Oregon and Free Geek.